ignblanch/skylab_bootcamp2017/Week7/README07.md

     - Collections are similar to arrays of objects called documents.
     - Similar to json format: bson
         + Documents are like objects.
 A group of documents form a collection.
 A group of collections form a DB.
-    - To start mongodb we must exectute mongod --dpath ~/data/db this starts the daemon
+    - To start mongodb we must exectute mongod --dbpath ~/data/db this starts the daemon
     - To start the mongo shell with the daemon running we execute the command mongo
+    - _id is a reserved field that mongo fills for us with a unique id, also start with .
         + basic shell commands:
             - show dbs
             - use db